all-yall/hb-port/README.md

 This is a port of the game [Highway Blossoms](https://vnstudioelan.itch.io/highway-blossoms) using the framework [Portmaster](https://portmaster.games/).
-This does not include any game files, but with them you should be able to play the game on some handheld devices such as
+This does not include any game files, but with them you should be able to play the game on some handheld devices such as the RG35XXSP and other aarch64 architecture devices.

 ## How do I use it?
-drop the entire contents of the 'Highway\ Blossoms\ 1.2.5\ -\ Unified/' folder provided by buying the game on itch.io and then run the `./Highway Blossoms.sh` script to start it.
+drop the entire contents of the `Highway\ Blossoms\ 1.2.5\ -\ Unified/` folder provided by buying the game on itch.io and then run the `./Highway Blossoms.sh` script to start it.